facebook/lexical/packages/lexical-website-new/docs/concepts/commands.md

 # Commands

-Commands are a very powerful feature of Lexical that lets you register listeners for events like `INSERT_TEXT_COMMAND` or `KEY_TAB_COMMAND` and contextually react to them _wherever_ & _however_ you'd like.
+Commands are a very powerful feature of Lexical that lets you register listeners for events like `KEY_ENTER_COMMAND` or `KEY_TAB_COMMAND` and contextually react to them _wherever_ & _however_ you'd like.

 This is pattern is useful for building [`Toolbars`](https://github.com/facebook/lexical/blob/main/packages/lexical-playground/src/plugins/ToolbarPlugin.jsx) or complex `Plugins` and `Nodes` such as the [`TablePlugin`](https://github.com/facebook/lexical/tree/main/packages/lexical-table) which require special handling for `selection`, `keyboard events`, and more.